mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ![IMG_20241018_140546](https://github.com/user-attachments/assets/26adaf1d-337f-4390-b8ca-50e13a5c1673)

-DC Cables shown are 8AWG silicone insulated (good for about 40A continous) AC Cables are sized to supply 16A continous
+DC Cables shown are 8AWG silicone insulated (good for about 40A continous) AC Cables are sized to supply 16A continous.The white Dupont cable is CAN-L the black Dupont Cable is CAN-H. The other two small wires are connected to DC NEG.

 ![IMG_20241018_140743](https://github.com/user-attachments/assets/ea1e3ff2-27fd-47af-94fe-055ffd697be8)
 TJA1050 CAN-BUS tranceiver board